- US Online Poker

 2021 stands to be a good year for gambling expansion, as states race to make up for time that they lost to fighting COVID-19 last year.
 Already, five states have introduced bills which would legalize online casinos, online poker, or both.

 Not all of these are equally likely to succeed.
 At one extreme, you have longshot efforts like this weeks omnibus gambling bill in Missouri.
 At the other, you have Illinois and Connecticut, which were already considered favorites before the year began.
-Now, we see concrete evidence that momentum is indeed building in the latter, as Gov. Ned Lamont has arrived at an agreement with one of the state’s two tribes.
+Now, we see concrete evidence that momentum is indeed building in the latter, as Gov. Ned Lamont has arrived at an agreement with one of the state’s two tribes for how CT online casinos and sportsbooks will function.

 The Mohegan Tribe, which owns and operates the Mohegan Sun Casino, has accepted the compromise offered by the Governor’s Office.
-Assuming all parties agree and a bill passes in the legislature, the deal would allow both tribes to offer sports betting and online casino games.
-In return, the state’s lottery would get to offer certain products online, as well as open its own sportsbooks.
+Assuming all parties agree and a bill passes in the legislature, the deal would allow both tribes to offer online casino games and sports betting in CT.
+In return, the state will get to establish a limited Connecticut online lottery, as well as open its own sportsbooks.

 This eagerness to meet in the middle is new this year.
 Before COVID-19, neither the tribes nor the Governor’s Office were willing to budge much, and Connecticut gambling expansion seemed like it could get bogged down indefinitely.
 However, the casino closures during the pandemic seem to have convinced all parties that having a legal online gambling option is sufficiently important to be worth bending a little.